Welcome to Austria!

 -

-Important topics for you when moving to and settling in Austria
+Moving to and settling in Austria

-As you are about to start working in Austria and you and your family are planning your life in a new environment, the following guides will help you find your way around the practicalities and everyday life.
+The following guides will help you find your way around the practicalities and everyday life.

 - Day care, schooling and family related issues